There are many reasons you might be interested in improving your management skills.

 3. Look for opportunities to innovate.
 Sometimes, one innovation can mean the difference between a profitable company and an industry leader.
 While product innovation often gets the bulk of the attention in conversation, process innovation can be incredibly valuable to an organization in further developing effective leaders.

 To be an effective manager, you need to understand how to manage people, including direct reports, team members, outside contractors, or even superiors.
 Consider the following tips to improve your abilities in managing people:

 4. Embrace leadership principles.
 Although the terms “leadership” and “management” are often used interchangeably, they have very different meanings.
 The truth is that not all managers are leaders.
 Developing your leadership skills can help you inspire others to follow your lead.

 5. Stay flexible.
 When you are responsible for overseeing a large number of employees or tasks, you might be tempted to follow a very prescriptive format.
 While there are benefits to having a set of policies and standard operating procedures, it’s also to maintain enough flexibility to counteract the occasional surprise that is bound to arise from time to time.
-Similarly, avoid micromanaging your team any more than you have to, as this can negatively impact morale and productivity.
+Similarly, exercise your emotional intelligence by avoiding micromanaging your team any more than you have to, as this can negatively impact morale and productivity.